hellohaptik/docs_haptik/docs/bot-analytics/analytics-faqs.md

 title: FAQs
 ---

-- **Is this 8 minutes inactivity window configurable?**
+- **Is 8 minutes inactivity window for calculating one conversation configurable?**

-At the moment, it is not configurable.
+No, 8 minutes inactivity window is not configurable.
+After 8 minutes of inactivity, the conversation is marked completed.
+However, the IVA remembers the context for 2 hours.
+So if the user comes back within 2 hours, the IVA will be able to help him with the saved context of the user's previous conversation.

-- **If the conversation is assigned to an agent, do we still close the conversation if there are no interactions for 8 minutes.**
+- **If the conversation is assigned to an agent, do we still close the conversation if there are no interactions for 8 minutes?**

 We do not close conversations which have been assigned to an agent, we only close conversations which are not assigned or are in queued states.

-- **Will the data based on the old definition of conversations be available?**

-Yes.
-A user can view the past data based on the old definition for upto 3 months after the new definition release i.e. 31st August, 2020.